Sunday through Thursday

 Join us for exciting hands-on activities, demonstrations, information areas and seminars to engage future materials scientists and engineers.
 Find out how you can participate as we bring the science of materials to the general public.

 In addition to the Public Outreach Center, join us for hands-on activities at the Student/Postdoc/Industry Mixer, Hands-On Coffee Breaks and the National Science Foundation Sustainability Information Booth.

 Raising Awareness of the Nexus between Materials Research and Sustainable Materials Practice

 Do you have a specific interest in sustainability?
-Stop by the booth, your Meeting destination on all things sustainable: research, funding, education, public outreach, corporate social responsibility and MRS Meeting activities and publications.
+Stop by the Focus on Sustainability booth.
+Your Meeting destination for information on all things sustainable, including research, funding, education, public outreach, corporate social responsibility and MRS Meeting activities and publications.
 Visit MRS Sustainability Resources for more information.